andreaolivato/TikTok-LoginKit-PHP/README.md

 ## Features

-**The library has been updated to use the new TikTok v2 API version**
+**The library has been updated to include video/image publish via Direct Post**

 Current features include: